 Everyone must complete Return Shipping Form (SH1) to indicate what will happen with your project at the conclusion of the fair.

-- If you are return shipping via FedEx, bring your return shipping label to confirm it has been arranged.
+- If you are return shipping via UPS, bring your return shipping label to confirm it has been arranged.

 Step 3 – Manage your Packing Materials

 Dependent on how your project arrived at your booth and your plans for it at the end of the fair, you will need to designate what items are to be trashed or stored by getting the appropriate stickers at the HUB Tools and Supplies area.
 You may NOT store packing material at your booth or under your table, if present.